 We cover a lot of ground in this Knack Pack review including the Knack story, the Knack Pack Specs, our experience with the bag (from two different trips).
 We also provide a buying recommendation at the end.

 Note: We were provided a free version of the Knack Pack to review from Knack Bags.
 However, no guarantee of positive or negative review was provided.
 As always we provide a truthful review of any product we examine.
-And, presently, we are not including affiliate links to purchase the Knack Pack from this article (there are other affiliate links here, but not for the Knack Pack).

 The Knack Story